newrelic/terraform-provider-newrelic/website/docs/r/notification_channel.html.markdown

 * `type` - (Required) The type of channel.
 One of: `EMAIL`, `SERVICENOW_INCIDENTS`, `WEBHOOK`, `JIRA_CLASSIC`, `JIRA_NEXTGEN`, `PAGERDUTY_ACCOUNT_INTEGRATION` or `PAGERDUTY_SERVICE_INTEGRATION`.
 * `destination_id` - (Required) The id of the destination.
 * `product` - (Required) The type of product.
 One of: `DISCUSSIONS`, `ERROR_TRACKING` or `IINT` (workflows).
-* `property` - A nested block that describes a notification channel property.
-See [Nested property blocks](#nested-property-blocks) below for details.
+* `properties` - A nested block that describes a notification channel properties.
+See [Nested properties blocks](#nested-properties-blocks) below for details.

-### Nested `property` blocks
+### Nested `properties` blocks

-Each notification channel type supports a specific set of arguments for the `property` block:
+Each notification channel type supports a specific set of arguments for the `properties` block:

 * `WEBHOOK`
   * `headers` - (Optional) A map of key/value pairs that represents the webhook headers.